dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 -------------

-The following example uses a Thaumatin dataset collected using beamline I04 at Diamond Light Source which is available for download from |thaumatin|.
+The following example uses a Thaumatin dataset collected using beamline I04 at Diamond Light Source, which is available for download from |thaumatin|.

 .. |thaumatin| image:: https://zenodo.org/badge/doi/10.5281/zenodo.10271.png
                :target: http://dx.doi.org/10.5281/zenodo.10271